Beliavsky/NormalMix1D/README.md

 # NormalMix1D
-Fit univariate mixtures of normals to simulated data using the EM algorithm
+Fit univariate mixtures of normals to simulated data using the EM algorithm, "from scratch".

 Output of `python xfit_mix.py`: